YungYuMichelleChen/Stochastic-Modelling/README.md

 ---

-The client now wants a product that runs for 60 trading days instead of just 15.
+Now runs for 60 trading days instead of just 15.
 Since the longer timeframe increases the chance of sudden price jumps, I’m extending the standard Heston model by adding a Poisson jump component.
 This combination is known as the Bates (1996) model.
 My goal is to calibrate this model so that it matches the market prices of all 60-day SM vanilla options listed in the data sheet.
 Once the calibration is done, the desk will be able to price and manage the risk of any exotic structure maturing in about two months.

 The plan to implement:
 First, I’ll import the market quotes for the 60-day options — both calls and puts, covering five different strikes.
 For each instrument, I’ll calculate the theoretical price using the Lewis (2001) Fourier formula applied to the Bates characteristic function.
 To see how well the model fits the market, I’ll measure the difference between the model prices and the actual market prices using a Mean-Squared-Error (MSE) metric.
 Then I’ll run scipy.optimize.minimize with the L-BFGS-B method to find the set of parameters that minimises this MSE.
 Once the calibration is complete, I’ll plot the model prices against the market quotes and report the final parameter values.